Plumsail/orgchart-docs/source/how-tos/display-different-types-of-employees/display-assistant-in-sharepoint-orgchart.rst

 Once you have a new property for assistants, you can fill it with **semicolon separated** list of assistants.
-Also, you may need to clear Org Chart cache (link) to load fresh data.
+Also, you may need to `clear Org Chart cache <../additional-resources/data-caching.html>`_ to load fresh data.

 Example: assist1@contoso.com; assist2@contoso.com; assist3@contoso.com